mliebmsft/defender-docs/defender-office-365/step-by-step-guides/ensuring-you-always-have-the-optimal-security-controls-with-preset-security-policies.md

 # Set up steps for the Standard or Strict preset security policies in Microsoft Defender for Office 365

-Does Microsoft Defender for Office 365 gave you a way to apply security policies that it would then maintain?
+Does Microsoft Defender for Office 365 give you a way to apply security policies that it would then maintain?

 Did you know that when a best practice for a security control changes due to the evolving threat landscape, or as new controls are added, Microsoft *automatically* updates security control settings for users assigned to a *Standard* or *Strict* preset security policy?